top of page

 How will I choose my puppy?

 Puppies will be chosen in person or via a video call after puppies are 5-6 weeks old.
-The selection process/order is determined by the order deposits are received.
+The selection process/order is determined by the order applications and application fees are received, and the Official Pick of Litter list is comprised of those families who have paid the $500 Reservation Fee within 72 hours from the time the invoice is sent.
 Appointments will be made after the puppies are born.

 Do you do any training with your Doodle puppies?